hello-robot/stretch_ai/docs/discord_bot.md

 ![Create a New server](images/discord0.png)

-First, if you have not do this, you need to create a Discord server, create a [Discord](https://discord.com/) account and login into it, create a server (with a name you like) and a channel named as `#talk-to-stretch`.
+First, if you have not done this, you need to create a Discord server, create a [Discord](https://discord.com/) account and login into it, create a server (with a name you like) and a channel named as `#talk-to-stretch`.

 ![Create a New Application](images/discord_create_app.png)